 In normal pregnancy, hCG can be detected as early as 6 days following conception with concentrations doubling every 32-48 hours.
-For some patients, an hCG level of 25 mIU/mL (clinically significant pregnancy level) can be detected as early as 2-3 days before expected menses.
+Levels at 25 mIU/mL of hCG (clinically significant pregnancy level) are reportedly present in serum and urine as early as 2-3 days before expected menses.